Learning from Similar Linear Representations: Adaptivity, Minimaxity, and Robustness: Introduction

-With the increase in computational power, machine learning systems can now process datasets of a large scale.
-However, for each machine learning task, we may not have access to a large amount of data due to data privacy restrictions and high cost of data acquisition.
-This motivated the idea of multi-task learning (MTL), where we learn many similar but not exactly the same tasks jointly to enhance model performance \citep{zhang2018overview, zhang2021survey}.
-Related concepts include transfer learning (TL), learning-to-learn, and meta-learning, where model structures learned from multiple tasks can be transferred to new incoming tasks to improve their performances \citep{weiss2016survey, hospedales2021meta}.
+With the increased computational power, machine learning systems can now process datasets on a large scale.
+However, for each machine learning task, we may not have access to a large amount of data due to data privacy restrictions and the high cost of data acquisition.
+This motivated the idea of multi-task learning (MTL), where we jointly learn many tasks that are similar but not identical to enhance model performance \citep{zhang2018overview, zhang2021survey}.
+Related concepts include transfer learning (TL), learning-to-learn, and meta-learning, where model structures learned from multiple tasks can be transferred to new incoming tasks to improve their performance \citep{weiss2016survey, hospedales2021meta}.
 Among numerous multi-task and transfer learning approaches, representation learning has been one of the most popular and successful methods over the past few years, where a data representation is jointly learned from multiple similar data sets and can be shared across them \citep{rostami2022transfer}.
 A successful example of multi-task and transfer representation learning is learning the weights of a few initial layers of neural networks from ImageNet pre-training, then retraining final layers on new image classification tasks \citep{donahue2014decaf, goyal2019scaling}.
 Other applications include multilingual knowledge graph completion \citep{chen2020multilingual} and reinforcement learning \citep{gupta2017learning}.